DannyBoyNYC/deverell.dev/content/blog/expressjs/index.md

 ## Docker

-Today we will download a container that runs MongoDB locally.
-(This will not allow us to deploy the app since the database will only be running locally.)
+We will use a Docker container that runs MongoDB locally.

-Don't worry if Docker and containers aren't familiar to you, if you install Docker and follow the commands everything should just work.

 1. Install the Docker [Desktop App](https://www.docker.com/products/docker-desktop)
 1. Run in a Docker container on localhost: